nlp-tlp/maintie/MODELS.md

 1. Ensure you're working with Python 3.8, as all our training was executed using this version.
 2. Create a virtual environment for each model and install their specific dependencies (`requirements.txt`).
+3. We used PyTorch with CUDA 12.1.
+This was installed via `pip install torch --index-url https://download.pytorch.org/whl/cu121` prior to installing the model specific dependencies.

 ### Model Repositories